canonical/checkbox/checkbox-ng/docs/author/provider-i18n.rst

 About
 -----

-:term:`PlainBox` offers a way for test authors to create localized testing experience.
+:term:`Plainbox` offers a way for test authors to create localized testing experience.
 This allows test developers to mark certain strings as translatable and make them a part of existing internationalization and localization frameworks.